AI Material & Finish Transfer for Product Images

 Key Points

-- Reference images define the exact material, fabric, or finish to apply
+- Upload up to 5 numbered reference images defining the exact material, fabric, or finish to apply

 Comparison